 All participants are strongly advised to have an annual medical examination and proper medical insurance coverage.
 We strongly encourage you to consult with a physician before participating in any physical activity to determine any potential conditions that may adversely affect your participation.
-We encourage those with preexisting conditions to wear a medical alert bracelet or neck tag indicating the appropriate medical information and follow your physician's recommendations in your participation of Greek Week events.
+We encourage those with preexisting conditions to wear a medical alert bracelet or neck tag indicating the appropriate medical information and follow your physician's recommendations in your participation.